xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

 Ctrl + C can be used to return to exec prompt if 'asynchronous' option was used.
-To resume progress monitoring, install attach can be executed:
+To resume progress monitoring, <code>install attach</code> can be executed:

 <div class="highlighter-rouge">
 <pre class="highlight">